 Every child deserves the best possible start in life and must be supported to fulfill their full potential.
 A childs experience in the early years has a major impact on their future life chances.
 (EYFS welfare standards 1.1)

-Parents and carers only get one shot at ensuring a child has the best start in life, as such, as parents we look to find a nursery that will work with us as partners in sharing a child’s care and providing an environment rich in love, learning, fun, and excitment.
+Parents and carers only get one shot at ensuring a child has the best start in life, as such, as parents we look to find a nursery that will work with us as partners in sharing a child’s care and providing an environment rich in love, learning, fun, and excitement.

 In addition a setting must be plentiful in opportunities to play, explore, learn and experiment and also allow children to take risk, make choices, gain confidence and grow into the individuals we aspire them to be.